Takeaway

 Where to Find a Job

 Unless your profile is rare (a French-speaking graduate Belgian in Poland, wtf) or demanded (IT), don’t look where everyone is looking.
-Avoid Linkedin and other job boards as the competition is too high, at least at the beginning.
+If you’re using LinkedIn, look for jobs with fewer than 10 applicants.

 The truth is that there are many jobs out there.
 You just need to know where to look.
 And to know where to look, you need to know who companies are looking for.

-Companies are no longer interested to hire “the best people”.
+Companies are no longer interested in hiring “the best people”.

 When the health crisis hit, employees quit because their jobs weren’t meaningful (and employee resignation is costly!!).

-HR also realized that employees that enjoyed their jobs did a better job than the talented people that were bored at it.
+HR also realized that employees who enjoyed their jobs did a better job than the talented people who were bored with it.

 So, they changed their method.
 Companies are now looking for employees that share the purpose of the company and have a passion for the job.